-Scientific work in the form of a licentiate thesis/doctoral dissertation is to be designed as an integrated, connected scientific work (monograph) or as a summary - introductory part - together with pertaining scientific academic papers (compilation), which the third-cycle student has written alone or together with another person or persons.
+Scientific work in the form of a licentiate thesis/doctoral thesis shall be designed as a coherent, scientific work (monograph) or as a summary and associated scientific papers (compilation), which the doctoral student(s) have authored alone or jointly with another person.
 The scientific work is written in English or Swedish.

-The licentiate thesis is to be presented orally at a public licentiate seminar.
-For further information, please see "Regulations for licentiate seminars" established by BTH.
+The licentiate thesis must be defended orally at a public licentiate seminar.
+For further information, please refer to the "Rules for licentiate seminars" established by the university.

-The doctoral dissertation is to be defended orally at a public defence of doctoral dissertation.
-The dissertation must have been quality assured beforehand as described in "Enclosure 1 - Quality assurance model for doctoral thesis in Software Engineering".
-For further information, please see "Regulations for the public defence of a doctoral dissertation" established by BTH.
+The doctoral thesis must be defended orally at a public defence.
+Prior to this, the thesis must have been quality assured as described in "Appendix - Quality Assurance Model for Doctoral Theses in Software Engineering".
+For further information, please refer to the "Rules for public defences" established by the university.